healeycodes/bitcask-lite/README.md

 ## Performance

-The in-memory key store is a concurrent map of maps.
+The in-memory key store is a concurrent map.
 Each map shard has a lock to allow concurrent access.

 Reading a value requires a single disk seek.